 The value of transparency in civil enforcement.

 Welcome to our blog series, exploring the key topics being discussed in the enforcement industry.
-In Part 8, Dr Wendy Kennett of the Compliance, Adjudication and Review of Enforcement Panel, discusses how, in the light of the regular calls for further regulation of the enforcement industry, some comments on the experiences of other countries may be of interest.
+In this blog, Dr Wendy Kennett, discusses how, in the light of the regular calls for further regulation of the enforcement industry, some comments on the experiences of other countries may be of interest.

 Privatisation of enforcement has occurred in many European countries in the last twenty years.
 This has been accompanied by the introduction of competition between enforcement agents and the increased use of privatised agents in the collection of public law debts.
 Following these experiments, new regimes of heightened regulation have gradually been established.
 To a significant extent, however, this has occurred in countries in Eastern and Southern Europe that are wrestling with a wide range of regulatory issues.
 Regulation has been required to tackle financial irregularities and alleged corruption.
 These experiences are therefore of rather limited interest in England and Wales.